 5. Save for college.

-Over half (51%) of students who learn about finance in high school plan to pay for college themselves.(12) The best methods are Education Savings Accounts and 529s.
+Over half (51%) of students who learn about finance in high school plan to pay for college themselves.(12) The best methods are Education Savings Accounts (ESAs) and 529 plans.

 6. Pay off your mortgage early.